ioccc-src/winner/faq.md

 be alternate code added at some point but as above this depends on free time and other things that have to be done plus remembering to do it.

+See if the problem is mentioned in [bugs.md](/bugs.md).
+If you have a change that fixes the problem (even if it just a change to the `Makefile`) that doesn't negatively impact the entry too much, consider submitting that change in the form of a pull request.

 ### <a name="faq3_5"></a>FAQ 3.5: What is this cb tool that is mentioned in the IOCCC?